mehulagg/gitlab/doc/ci/yaml/README.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/16094) in GitLab 12.7.

-To create a [child pipeline](../parent_child_pipelines.md), specify the path to the YAML file containing the configuration of the child pipeline:
+To create a [child pipeline](../parent_child_pipelines.md), specify the path to the YAML file that contains the configuration of the child pipeline:

 ```yaml
 trigger_job: